theghostbel/theghostbel/README.md

 ## Hi there 👋!
 ### I am Victor Rusakovich, client-side developer from Minsk, Belarus

-* 🔭 I’m currently working at [GP Solutions](https://gpsolutions.com/) (since August 2011<!--WORK RANGE:START-->, which is 5,371 days 📅, 3 Olympic cycles 🏅, 14 Roman consulships 🏛️!<!--WORK RANGE:END-->)
+* 🔭 I’m currently working at [GP Solutions](https://gpsolutions.com/) (since August 2011<!--WORK RANGE:START-->, which is 5,372 days 📅, 257,856 pizza delivery times 🍕, 767 UFO sighting reports 🛸!<!--WORK RANGE:END-->)
 * 🌱 I’m currently learning JavaScript
 * 📫 nemiga@gmail.com (please, no spam)
 * [LinkedIn](https://www.linkedin.com/in/theghost/)
-* ⚡ Fun fact: <!--FUN FACT:START-->The 57 on the Heinz ketchup bottle represents the number of pickle types the company once had.<!--FUN FACT:END-->
+* ⚡ Fun fact: <!--FUN FACT:START-->The word "set" has more definitions than any other word in the English language.<!--FUN FACT:END-->

 ### FrontEnd conferences and me